 The bottom line is this: when we enter the era of autonomous cars, there will never be a car, pedestrian, accident, or street-side pick-pocket that isn’t being imaged.
 These cars will record, in detail, an extraordinary abundance of images.

 While the world now has more mobile phones than humans, and the number of smartphones will reach 3.5 billion by 2021, we will soon see the emergence of Augmented Reality Headsets.

 Such AR glasses will feature a multitude of forward-looking cameras that image everything at sub-millimeter resolution as you walk about your day.

 By the end of 2020, our smartphones, Augmented Reality glasses, watches, medical wearables and smart dust are expected to constitute 50 billion connected devices, hosting a total of 1 trillion sensors.

 And just as the number of connected devices is increasing exponentially, the number of sensors per connected device is also increasing exponentially.

 So far, sensors on phones have doubled every four years.
 This means we can expect 160 sensors per mobile device by 2027, and a world jam-packed with near 100 trillion sensors.
-Sensors that can be accessed and interrogated by your AI to answer almost any question.
+Sensors that can be accessed and interrogated by your AI assistant to answer almost any question.

 I can envision waking up in the morning, putting on my augmented reality contact lenses, and forgetting about them for the rest of the day.
 While in my eyes, they record every conversation, every person crossing the street, and everything I look at.
-Drawing from this constant stream of observational data, I’ll be able to train my social graph and preferences into my AI using the collected data sets.
+Drawing from this constant stream of observational data, I’ll be able to train my social graph and preferences into my Artificial Intelligence using the collected data sets.